Governance within a multi-academy trust

 Sponsor Councillor â€“ Martin Neary

-Parent Councillor â€“ Marie Mooney
+Sponsor Councillor â€“ Marie Mooney

 My name is Charlotte Muzabazi.
 I am Zimbabwean-British and a qualified solicitor.
 I moved to Bristol in May 2018 having spent two years working in Dubai and two years before that in London.